slatedocs/slate/source/index.html.md

 **Return a 200 response**

-Send a successful 200 response to Filmmakers as quickly as possible because Filmmakers retries the event with an exponential back off if a response isn't sent within a reasonable time.
+Send a successful 200 response to Filmmakers as quickly as possible because the event is retried with an exponential back off if a response isn't sent within a reasonable time.
 This means that you should write any long-running processes as code that can run asynchronously outside the webhook endpoint.

 **Verify requests are sent by Filmmakers**